 Keep in mind there are many specifics to consider, including closing employees’ RRSP accounts when they stop working for you.
 In most cases, your ex-employees may opt to use the money to buy an annuity, take it as cash, or transfer the funds to another RRSP or an Registered Retirement Income Fund.

 A Registered Retirement Income Fund can be described as the second part to an RRSP.

 The Canadian government requires RRSP holders to transfer all of the funds out of their retirement accounts by the year they turn 71, and most people opt to transfer them to an RRIF.
 You may also transfer savings from stocks, bonds or even cash into these accounts.

 You don’t have to wait until you are 71 to set up your RRIF, but you are required to begin withdrawing from it as soon as you set it up.
 Your annual required withdrawal is a percentage of the total value of the account.
 The younger you are, the lower the percentage will be.
 Even if you are still working, the RRIF can be a useful way to augment your income.

 Tax-Free Savings Accounts

 If you need an additional savings tool to help prepare for retirement, tax-free savings accounts are an option to consider.
-As of 2015, you can contribute to your TFSA up to a maximum of $10,000 annually.
+The annual contribution limit for tax year 2019 is $6,000.
 You do not have to declare any interest or capital gains you earn on these accounts as income.